-To attend CCS, each scholar, Learning Coach, and supervising teacher shall sign a Master Agreement ("MA") prior to the first day of class each school year.
+To attend CCS, each scholar, learning coach, and supervising teacher shall sign a Master Agreement (MA) prior to the first day of class each school year.
 This is a legal document and must be signed, dated, and returned to CCS.
-No scholar or Learning Coach will have access to the curriculum until the MA is signed and returned.
-Failure to sign and return an MA within the first three (3) days of starting classes will result in a mandatory meeting with the Superintendent & CEO or designee to determine whether independent study is an appropriate placement for the scholar and to discuss any concerns of the Learning Coach.
-The signed MA is the agreement that the scholar and Learning Coach sign to demonstrate their intention to continue enrollment in CCS.
+No scholar or learning coach will have access to the curriculum until the MA is signed and returned.
+Failure to sign and return an MA within the first three (3) days of starting courses will result in a mandatory meeting with the Superintendent& CEO or designee to determine whether independent study is an appropriate placement for the scholar and to discuss any concerns of the learning coach.
+The signed MA is the agreement that the scholar and learning coach sign to demonstrate their intention to continue enrollment in CCS.
 All scholars enrolled in CCS must sign a new Master Agreement each school year.